EPFL-Center-for-Imaging/mousetumornet/documentation/data_specs.md

 # Input data specifications

-## Imaging modality and acquisition

-We used two different CT scanners to produce training images.

-*The voxel resolution was [...] and [Other specs]*.

 ## Region of interest

 The input image to our model should be a 3D region of interest (ROI) covering the lungs parenchima.
 This volume gets resampled to a size of 256 x 256 x 256 pixels as preprocessing.
 If necessary, the ROIs should be cropped out from larger images so that they correspond to a volume that closely, but fully, encompasses the lungs.